-Robert W Martin analyses the findings of The Lawyer/Coopers & Lybrand 1995 Survey of Firms' Financial Management
+Robert Martin analyses The Lawyer/Coopers & Lybrand 1995 survey of firms' financial management and finds good news

 The gap between best and worst is widening: the top performers have strategies, defined markets and quality staff and support systems; the laggards have no plan and inadequate support systems.
 Some have needed the help of insolvency practitioners.

-The Lawyer/Coopers & Lybrand Survey has become established as the most authoritative source for firms to benchmark their financial performance.
+The Lawyer/Coopers & Lybrand survey has become established as the most authoritative source for firms to benchmark their financial performance.
 Firms should compare themselves with the profession's leaders and consider what actions they should take to improve their own performance.
-Unless they continue to enhance their performance, Coopers & Lybrand argues that the market will 'find them out'.
+Unless they do so, the market will 'find them out'.
 Make no mistake, this is already happening; a number of firms over the last year have entered into voluntary arrangements to protect their partners' livelihoods.

-The survey report (published today) which gives comparative details by region and different size of firms, has this year also addressed the question of partner remuneration.
-As law firms are becoming increasingly commercial, it is critical that they plan their futures.
+The survey report, which gives comparative details by region and size of firms, has this year also addressed the question of partner remuneration.
+As law firms become more commercial, it is crucial that they plan their futures.

 The survey notes that there are still far too many which do not have a business plan or strategic document covering the next three to five years.
 One third of all firms surveyed still have no such document.

-More worrying is that almost two thirds of firms with four or fewer partners (which are probably those most at risk) do not have a written business plan or strategy.
-The problem is a national one, with no regional variation..
+More worrying is that almost two thirds of firms with four or less partners (which are probably those most at risk) do not have a written business plan or strategy.
+The problem is a national one, with no regional variation.
 Against the backdrop of 'trouble in store' for the unprepared, 1994/95 was a good year for most in the profession.

 Overall 59 per cent of firms reported that they employed a professional finance manager.
 This percentage rose to 86 per cent for larger firms.
-25 per cent of firms employ marketing specialists but this increases to 60 per cent for the largest firms.
+Twenty five per cent of firms employ marketing specialists but this increases to 60 per cent for the largest firms.
 We wonder whether or not the fact that larger firms have marketing professionals is one of the reasons for the firms' size.
-66 per cent of larger firms employ personnel professionals.
+Sixty six per cent of larger firms employ personnel professionals.

-15 per cent of firms determine partner profit share by assessing individual partner performance through a form of partner appraisal process.
+Fifteen per cent of firms determine partner profit share by assessing individual partner performance through a form of partner appraisal process.
 This becomes more common within larger partnerships.
-35 per cent of firms have no formal policy on changing partner profit shares.
+Thirty five per cent of firms have no formal policy on changing partner profit shares.
 There is a wide range in the ratio of profit shares between the highest and lowest remunerated partners reported by firms.

-34 per cent of firms are still undecided on this matter.
+Thirty four per cent of firms are still undecided on this matter.
 This is a critical issue facing most firms.
-The new tax regime will not only reduce the average amount of tax held within the partnership for this purpose thus reducing working capital but tax liabilities become the personal liabilities of each partner rather than the partnership.
+The new tax regime will not only reduce the average amount of tax held within the partnership for this purpose, thus reducing working capital, but tax liabilities will also become the personal liabilities of each partner rather than the partnership.

 In our view this is a tightrope which can only be walked successfully by firms experiencing significant profit improvement.

-Robert W Martin is a senior partner in Coopers & Lybrand.
+Robert Martin is a senior partner in Coopers & Lybrand.